In order to live independently some people may require additional assistance in the form of adaptations to their home.

 If you are a council tenant a means test may be undertaken to determine your contribution to the cost of the works.
 You may also be asked to consider if you are willing to move to an already adapted property if one is available.
 If this is the case you can be provided with moving costs under tenant incentive schemes.
 For further information please contact your local district or borough council.

 District councils' apply funding criteria in line with those for a Disabled Facilities Grant (DFG).
-They will only consider undertaking the adaptation if it is supported by an assessment and recommendation from our occupational therapy service.
+They will only consider undertaking the adaptation if it is supported by an assessment and recommendation from an occupational therapist.

 Housing association property

 Many housing associations will arrange for minor adaptations and certain major adaptation (such as stair lifts) to be completed from their own budgets.
 Help with the cost of other major adaptations may be possible in the form of a Disabled Facilities Grant.
 An assessment and recommendation from our occupational therapy service is required.